 - Faculty Director, Penn LPS Online Certificate in Professional Writing

-- Director, Marks Family Center for Excellence in Writing
+- Senior Director, Marks Family Center for Excellence in Writing

-Valerie Ross is the founding director of the Critical Writing Program in the Marks Family Center for Excellence in Writing at the University of Pennsylvania and an editor of the Journal of Writing Analytics.
-Her current research and publications focus on writing in the disciplines and… Read more
+Valerie Ross is Senior Director of The Marks Family Center for Excellence in Writing at the University of Pennsylvania, founder of its Critical Writing Program, and an editor of the Journal of Writing Analytics.
+Her current research and publications focus on writing in the disciplines… Read more